victorsantosdev/opencv-avr-robot/README.md

-pga_robot v1.0
+OpenCV mobile robot v1.0
 =========

-Arduino robot mutually controlled by Android device.
+Atmega328P robot controlled by Android mobile device with embedded OpenCV AVR receives TCP control messages by a Android mobile (manual control mode).
+The robot has an autonomous control mode, which is activated by the mobile phone too.
+In this mode, the Computer Vision software tracks a colored ball.

 This is a final project of an optional class in my graduation course - Degree in Electronic Systems Development - Brazilian Federal Institute of Technology.

-The goal was to develop something using Android concept, so because I am a robot-lover nerd I choosed to develop one controlled by a Android device.

-The next step here is to documentate all the project, this will be done in the next release.

 Sources
 =========